 Conflict of Interest

-The authors are usually requested to resubmit the revised paper within 15 days and it will then be returned to the reviewers for further evaluation.
-The publishers normally allow one round of revision and, in exceptional cases, a second round of revision may be allowed.
-If further revision is needed, then the manuscript is rejected and the author is requested to resubmit the manuscript for fresh processing.
+The authors are usually requested to resubmit the revised paper within 15 days, and it is then returned to the reviewers for further evaluation.
+The publishers normally allow one round of revision, and in exceptional cases, a second round of revision may be allowed.
+If further revision is needed, then the manuscript is rejected, and the author is requested to resubmit the manuscript for fresh processing.

-The final decision regarding acceptance or rejection is that of the Editor-in-Chief, depending on the quality of the revision and his assessment of the quality of the manuscript.
-In rare cases, manuscripts recommended for publication by the referees may be rejected in the final assessment by the Editor-in-Chief.
+The final decision regarding acceptance or rejection is by the editor-in-chief, depending on his/her assessment on the revisions recommended by the referees, and about the overall quality of the revised manuscript.
+In rare cases, manuscripts recommended for publication by the referees may be rejected in the final assessment by the editor-in-chief.

-Vladimir P. Torchilin (68301 citations) Department of Pharmaceutical Science Center for Pharmaceutical Biotechnology and Nanomedicine Northeastern University Boston, MA 02115 (USA) Biography
+Vladimir P. Torchilin (81376 citations) Center for Pharmaceutical Biotechnology and Nanomedicine Northeastern University Boston, Massachusetts (United States) Biography

 Biography of Vladimir P. Torchilin

 Vladimir P. Torchilin, Ph.D., D.Sc. is a University Distinguished Professor of Pharmaceutical Sciences and Director, Center for Pharmaceutical Biotechnology and Nanomedicine, Northeastern University, Boston.
 His interests include drug delivery and targeting, nanomedicine, multifunctional and stimuli-sensitive pharmaceutical nanocarriers, biomedical polymers, experimental cancer therapy.
 He has published more than 400 original papers, more than 150 reviews and book chapters, wrote and edited 12 books, and holds more than 40 patents.
 Google Scholar shows more than 44,000 citations of his papers with H-index of 96.
 He is Editor-in-Chief of Current Drug Discovery Technologies, Drug Delivery, and OpenNano, Co-Editor of Current Pharmaceutical Biotechnology and on the Editorial Boards of many other journals.
 He received more than $30 M from the governmental and industrial sources in research funding.
-He has multiple honors and awards and in 2011, Times Higher Education ranked him number 2 among top world scientists in pharmacology for the period of 2000-2010.
+He has multiple honors and awards in 2011, and the Times Higher Education ranked him number 2 among top world scientists in pharmacology for the period of 2000-2010.